 Solutions - Topics, Books, FAQs

-A solution is a homogenous mixture that contains a solvent and a solute.
-A solvent is a substance which is present in a larger amount in solution and a solute is a substance which is present in a smaller amount.
-There are various common examples of solutions that we see in our daily life such as saltwater which is formed when we mix salt in water, Vinegar is obtained when we mix acetic acid in water.
+A solution is a homogeneous mixture of two or more substances whose composition can be varied within particular limits.
+The term homogenous mixture can be defined as a mixture where the composition and properties are steady throughout the mixture.
+Solution consists of solvent and solute, in which the solvent is the one present in a larger amount, whereas the solute is present in a smaller amount.
+There are various common examples of solutions that we see in our daily life, such as saltwater, which is formed when we mix salt in water.
+Vinegar is obtained when we mix acetic acid with water.

 This Story also Contains